 The scientists found that among other differences, the TNBC cell lines had higher levels of amino acids, nucleotides, and nucleotide sugars and lower levels of proliferation-related metabolites like choline compared with Luminal A cell lines,” and that the most significant differences distinguishing the cell types were related to amino acid, lipid and carbohydrate metabolism pathways.

-DHMRI Scientist and study co-author Jason Winnike, PhD, added that the scientists “are continuing to analyze the data to look at other aspects of the metabolic signatures” and emphasized that the findings support the use of NMR-based metabolomics as a tool to identify new and potentially more effective therapeutic targets for TNBC drug development.
+DHMRI Analytical Sciences Group Leader and study co-author Jason Winnike, PhD, added that the scientists “are continuing to analyze the data to look at other aspects of the metabolic signatures” and emphasized that the findings support the use of NMR-based metabolomics as a tool to identify new and potentially more effective therapeutic targets for TNBC drug development.

 Learn more about DHMRI’s NMR capabilities.